Alumni Discount Scheme for Masters Degrees (2024 Entry)

 We are therefore offering a 10% tuition fee discount for graduates of Warwick accepted onto selected full-time and part-time postgraduate masters level courses.

 Please be aware that if you have been awarded an additional scholarship from your academic department, the 10% may be incorporated into the full amount rather than in addition to your other award.
-All scholarships awarded by Warwick Business School are inclusive of the 10%.
+All scholarships awarded by Warwick Business School, Department of Chemistry and the School of Engineering are inclusive of the 10%.

 You must be self-funding and have no other source of financial support from outside of the University of Warwick other than a student loan.
 You will not be eligible if you are a student sponsored by or holding a scholarship from an external organisation.